chevp/commerce-sphere/README.md

-# CommerceSphere
+# Commerce Sphere

-**CommerceSphere** is a cutting-edge e-commerce microservice ecosystem built using PHP.
+**Commerce Sphere** is a cutting-edge e-commerce microservice ecosystem built using PHP.
 It is designed to provide scalable, flexible, and high-performance solutions for online stores.
 With microservices architecture at its core, each component operates autonomously, enabling easy integration, testing, and scaling.

 ## Features